hashicorp/consul/README.md

 ## Systemd Service File

 Use this as a systemd service file.
-It defaults to a coredns wich a homedir of /home/coredns and the binary lives in /opt/bin and the config in `/etc/coredns/Corefile`:
+It defaults to a coredns with a homedir of /home/coredns and the binary lives in /opt/bin and the config in `/etc/coredns/Corefile`:

 ~~~ txt